medeiros/medeiros.github.io/_posts/2020-10-19-Create-Virtual-Machine-on-Windows-with-HBase.md

 ## Last configuration: client machine

-Now, in the client machine (that will connect to HBase), add the following line to the end of a hosts file:
+Now, in the client machine (that one who will connect to HBase), add the following line to the end of hosts file:

 ```property
 <hbase host machine ip> big-data